lightning/bolts/07-routing-gossip.md

 ### Rationale

-Once the announcement has been processed, it's added to a list of outgoing announcements, destined for the processing node's peers, and replaces any older updates from the origin node.
+Once the announcement has been processed, it's added to a list of outgoing announcements, destined for the processing node's peers, replacing any older updates from the origin node.
 This list of announcements will be flushed at regular intervals: such a store-and-delayed-forward broadcast is called a _staggered broadcast_.
 Also, such batching of announcements forms a natural rate